Walnut, California: Economy

+Sports

 Mt.
 SAC Relays

 Started in 1959, the Mt.
 SAC Relays are an annual track and field festival held primarily at Hilmer Lodge Stadium on the Mt.
 San Antonio College campus.
 The April festival attracts many elite athletes from around the world to the city of Walnut.
 This meet and other elite track meets held at the stadium, including the 1968 Olympic Trials and two editions of the USA Outdoor Track and Field Championships have emblazoned the identification of "Walnut, California" in numerous national records in athletics around the world.
 At various points in time, many world records were set at the Mt.
 SAC Relays.

 The October Mt.
 SAC Cross Country Invitational, run in the hills surrounding the stadium, proclaims itself to be the largest Cross Country meeting in the world.
 Much of the same course is used as the annual CIF Southern Section championships and the western qualifier for the Foot Locker Cross Country Championships.